Services and modalities

 An ultrasound uses high-frequency sound waves and a computer to create images of soft body structures, such as tissues, organs and blood vessels.

-X-ray is the process of creating images of the body using external radiation.
-Images of internal tissues, organs and bones on a special plate, which is similar to digital camera.
-This plate then sends the images to a computer.
+X-ray is the process of creating images of the body using radiation to look at images of internal tissues, organs and bones.